 Complexity — The level of complexity of your content should be deep enough to answer the user’s question thoroughly.

 Imagine being in the search engine’s shoes.
-Are you comfortable sending
+Are you comfortable sending users to your website?
+If the answer is a clear yes

-a lot of the more technical work and more traditional SEO may come into
+, then that’s where a lot of the more technical work and more traditional SEO may come into play.
+But, if the answer is a tentative no

-that you need to add more value for users before you start thinking about
+then that’s probably a sign that you need to add more value for users before you start thinking about technical stuff.

 Providing users with substantive, useful and unique content is what compels them to stay on your pages, building familiarity and trust.
 What constitutes high quality will depend on the nature of the content and varies based on the type of content and industry.